Best Laptop for Animation

 The Best Laptop for Stacks of Storage

 Animators need workstations with incomparable amounts of storage.
-While s isn’t as important as before because you can save your files on the internet (AKA cloud storage), animation takes up a lot of space with bulky files and huge projects.
+While it isn’t as important as before, because now you can save your files on the internet (AKA cloud storage), animation takes up a lot of space with bulky files and huge projects.

 SSDs (solid state drives) are recommended over traditional HDDs (hard disk drives) because they are lighter, more reliable, and read and write data faster.
 Some music animators choose to go with a dual drive, which is both an SSD and HDD, to boost speed and performance.
 As far as storage goes, the recommended amount is at least 256 GB SSD, though many professionals like the dual drive option with a 1 TB HDD and 256 GB SSD.

 You need enough ports for all your toys.
 Accessory tools such as graphics tablets, monitors, monitor calibration devices, and many others vary on a scale from absolutely necessary to nice to have, but it’s vital to have the ports for these tools.